 Netherlands / 2017 / site specific spacial installation at Parklicht 2017 in Oosterpark Amsterdam / racks with plastic household utensils, TL lighting, net curtains, cut out paper, audio / approx. 400 x 100 x 200 cm

 Thank you: Teguh Hartanto, Diederik Paauwe, Lina Matahariku

 SUPER SALE was my contribution to Parklicht 2017.
 The exhibition took place from 28 to 30 December in the Oosterpark and was curated by John Prop and Loes Diephuis from Stichting Polderlicht.
-Because of my Indonesia connection they asked me to establish a relationship with the Tropenmuseum located at the eastern side of the park.
+Because of my connection with Indonesia the curators asked me to establish a relationship with Tropenmuseum, which is located at the park.

-In an extension at the back of the museum I realised a shopwindow with an arrangement of the 3 x 82 different cheap industrial plastic household products from Indonesia (from the Plastic Indonesia collection).
-These items were placed behind tightly stretched net curtains.
-The whole thing was reminiscent of a shop, but the installation also reminded of a contemporary collection in a ethnographic museum.
+In an extension at the back of the museum I built a shopwindow with an arrangement of the 3 x 82 different plastic household products from the Plastic Indonesia collection.
+These items were placed behind stretched net curtains.
+The whole was reminiscent of a shop, but the installation also reminded of a contemporary collection in a ethnographic museum.

-Within the context of the symmetrical architecture of the building the organic extension and the staircase next to it do not match with the rest of the building's architecture.
-Because of that it has something organic; a construction method that is often seen in countries outside the regulated West.
-During Parklight - which takes place in the evenings - one could see the extension thanks to the the bright TL lighting that came from it, in a dark environment.
+Within the context of the symmetrical architecture of the building the organic extension and the staircase next to it do not match.
+Spontaneous architecture and attached elements are often seen in countries outside the regulated West.
+During Parklight - which took place in the evenings - the extension was visible thanks to bright TL lights behind the arrangement inside.
 When coming closer, one could hear Indonesian street sounds: the soundtrack of the film Jalan.